-Tourists usually find the price of Obanzai a little expensive compared to other cuisines and meals that can be found in Japan.
+Tourists usually find the price of Obanzai a little expensive.
+This is in comparison to other cuisines and meals that are available in Japan.
 Though the ingredients are mostly produced locally in Kyoto, it can still be quite pricey.
 The price of Obanzai ranges from 400 JPY to as much as 6000 JPY.
 In comparison with other dishes that are available in Kyoto, Obanzai can be more expensive but the experience is truly worth it.
 The rich taste of this cuisine and the long history of tradition make it a must-try for anyone who will be visiting the Kyoto Prefecture in Japan.

-Kyosaimi Nomura is best known for their huge serving and appetizing Obanzai.
+Kyosaimi Nomura is popular for their huge serving and appetizing Obanzai.
 Even though the serving is quite a lot, the food served is healthy as it has the balance of vegetables, fish, and meat.

 Located in Ishibe-koji, Mamecha is one of the restaurants in Kyoto that is well-known and has high ratings from previous visitors.
 Many food travelers recommend this place for authentic Obanzai experience.
 Mamecha is also popular with young couples due to its ambiance and quality of food served in the restaurant.

-What makes Okudohan as a new favorite Obanzai restaurant is that it serves scrumptious meals for reasonable prices.
-It is situated in an old wooden house in the parallel street of Teremachi-dori in Kyoto.
+What makes Okudohan Kogumachi as a new favorite Obanzai restaurant is that it serves scrumptious meals for reasonable prices.
+It comfortably sits in an old wooden house in the parallel street of Teremachi-dori in Kyoto.
 The restaurant has homey vibes that it feels like eating in the comfort of your own home.

 Taroya serves an overwhelming twenty (20) kinds of Obanzai.
-This restaurant is also known for its Takikomigohan or Japanese mixed rice that is perfect with Shishito to Jako no Itameni or stir-fried sardines with Shishito peppers.
+This restaurant is also famous for its Takikomigohan or Japanese mixed rice.
+Indeed, it is perfect with Shishito to Jako no Itameni or stir-fried sardines with Shishito peppers.
 Finding Taroya is easy as it is just a five-minute walk from Shijo Station.

-Kitchen Rakuraku is a famous restaurant in Kyoto known for both Obanzai and Izakaya (a casual Japanese bar that serves alcoholic drinks).
+Kitchen Rakuraku is a favorite restaurant in Kyoto.
+Locals recommend this place both for Obanzai and Izakaya (a casual Japanese bar that serves alcoholic drinks).
 The chef who makes dishes is as popular as the restaurant.
 His name is Chef Akira Mizobuchi.
 Complete the experience of visiting the Myoshin-ji Temple Complex by dining at Kitchen Rakuraku.